Listing the recipients of funding, as well as characteristics of the successful institution or researcher, from 2013 onward.

 Information on the Medical Research Future Fund (MRFF) can be found on The Department of Health website.

-The Investigator Grants 2019 Outcomes Factsheet provides a quick reference point to key statistics on the outcomes of the 2019 Investigator Grant round.
+The Ideas Grants 2019 Outcomes Factsheet provides a quick reference point to key statistics on the outcomes of the 2019 Ideas Grant round.

 There are times when NHMRC will issue information under embargo.
 This document details the reasons for this, allowable activities during embargo and how stakeholders may be notified the embargo will be lifted.